 Catalog– Kingsborough Community College has the catalog available to you on the Kingsborough website showing you all of what Kingsborough has to offer new students.

 Change of Curriculum - Prior to filing for a Change of Curriculum, a student must consult an academic advisor so that all implications may be explored and made clear to them and to learn when the change will be effective.
 If the student then feels that it wise to change majors, he or she must obtain a “Change of Curriculum” form in the registrar’s office room A-101.
 The College reserves the right to limit admission to any curriculum.
 There are special requirements for changing to the NURSING, EARLY CHILDHOOD EDUCATION, and MENTAL HEALTH curricula.
 Please see the appropriate departments or advisors for details.

 - To make sessions change – Day to Evening or Evening to Day or non-degree to degree – students must file the appropriate form in the Registrar’s Office (A-101) before the deadline dates as indicated in the college calendar.

 Co-requisite - A course or a skill level that you must have successfully completed at the same time as another course.
 Check the college catalog or current Schedule of Classes to determine any prerequisite requirements.

-CUNY Proficiency Exam (CPE) - The CPE is an exam that was meant to determine a student’s proficiency in the areas of reading, writing and critical thinking.
+CUNY Proficiency Exam (CPE) - (Exam no longer given) The CPE is an exam that was meant to determine a student’s proficiency in the areas of reading, writing and critical thinking.